-Helping clients get their affairs in order is a large and important part of our practice.
-We meet with clients to understand their estate planning desires and to craft and implement a plan to meets those goals.
+Helping clients get their affairs in order is a large and important part of our practice here in Beaufort, Bluffton, Hardeeville, and Hilton Head.
+We meet with clients to understand their estate planning desires and to craft and implement a plan to meet those goals.
 We regularly assist clients by preparing and updating estate planning documents so that, upon death or mental incapacity, their desires are carried out and an orderly transition ensues.
 Upon the death of a loved one, we also assist personal representatives in the process of probating the will and administering the estate.

 Examples of some of the estate planning documents we regularly prepare for clients: